KainTheDev/multi-purpose/README.md

 A multi-purpose package with many different functions.

 ## shibeOnline
 Used for images.
-For example: shibes (a type of dog), birds, cats.
-More information in: (https://shibe.online/)
+For example: shibes (a type of dog), birds, cats.\n More information in: (https://shibe.online/)
 Example:
 ```js